sack212/BasicAzureCamp/Data-Platform/Demos.md

 4. Open up the Developer Tools:
     * Document Explorer
     * Query Explorer
+5. In the Visual Studio demo solution open the class DocumentDBDemoTests and run the unit tests there sequentially while explaining what happens.
+Some of the tests fetch data from our SQL database Adventure Works which we have used previously.
+You might want to pull that data from your on premise SQL Server instance rather than from the SQL Database version which will be faster.
+    * CreateDatabaseAndCollection() - Creates a database and a collection.
+There is console output which can be commented.
+    * CreateData_Sequentially() - Get 504 documents and start creating them sequentially.
+This will take a long time!
+So after a brief time stop execution and explain that this takes too long to do sequentially.
+Go back to the portal and view these documents.
+    * CreateStoredProcedure() - Create a stored procedure in the collection for bulk insertions.
+    * DeleteAllDocuments() - Delete the previously created documents again.
+(The proc does not support inser/replace or upsert only clean insert of items that are not pre-existing.)
+    * BulkInsert() - Run bulk insertions of 50 docs at a time.
+Some times there is a throttle error (usually when inserting the last four doc because they come so quickly after the last 50 batch).
+This does not always happen though.
+If it does there will be a retry.
+Look at the console output.
+    * QueryData() - Room to run any query you like.
+Can also be demoed in the portal Query explorer.
+Example SELECT * FROM c where c.Reviews != null.
+    * DeleteDatabase() - Delete the data, collection and database.

 <a name="Demo6" />
 ## Demo 6) Azure Search walk through ##